Mr-Io/c-language-solutions/docs/index.rst

         use it for ``scanf`` but not for ``gets``)

-    Even if buffer overflow attacks were impossible to mount it is still a bug, so its better to just avoid it.
+    Even if buffer overflow attacks were impossible to mount (it is not) it is still a bug, so its better to just avoid it.

 .. include:: ../README.rst
     :start-after: ini-comp